 Setting up a crowdfunding campaign is relatively simple.
-The business or entrepreneur sets a funding goal and offers rewards for individuals to contribute in various categories from small amounts up to larger amounts.
+The business or entrepreneur sets a funding goal and fundraising strategies and offers rewards for individuals to contribute in various categories from small amounts up to larger amounts.

-Crowdfunding can be thought of in two ways.
+Crowdfunding for business startups can be thought of in two ways.
 One, it is a business offering products for pre-order.
 On the other hand, it is contributors investing without obtaining equity.
-People who contribute to crowdfunding campaigns are generally more interested in seeing the vision become a reality than they are in owning part of that vision.
+People who contribute to crowdfunding for business campaigns are generally more interested in seeing the vision become a reality than they are in owning part of that vision.

 This is what fuels the desire to buy a product that hasn't been created or manufactured yet.
 Many contributors feel they are a part of something unique and special if they buy on the promise that product will soon be released.

-As a fundraising strategy, crowdfunding has been a spectacular success.
+As one of the many fundraising strategies, crowdfunding for business startups has been a spectacular success.
 Crowdfunding platforms like Plumfund have raised tremendous amount to support everything from worldwide travelogues to video games to weddings.

 Although it may seem like this is a rather simple way to obtain large sums of money, there are some catches.
 Contributors will expect to have their rewards delivered in a timely manner.
 Also, since the business launching the campaign must announce their goal, the contributors will expect that goal to be reached and also to deliver everything the business promised.

-According to Business News Daily crowdfunding on larger sites isn't always guaranteed, so it is always a good idea for any entrepreneur to do their homework before starting a campaign.
+According to Business News Daily crowdfunding for business startups on larger sites isn't always guaranteed, so it is always a good idea for any entrepreneur to do their homework before starting a campaign.

-Crowdfunding works best on projects with a well-defined goal.
+Crowdfunding for business startups works best on projects with a well-defined goal.
 Products like video games, films, books, manufacturing prototypes and so forth are very easy to announce as complete.
 Projects will less well-defined finish lines are somewhat more difficult and often require a bit more work.

-While crowdfunding is by no means a universal solution, it does provide a fair amount of flexibility and power for entrepreneurs that don't fit neatly into the criteria for other funding sources.
-It is well worth a few minutes of research and consideration for most businesses.
+While crowdfunding for business is by no means a universal solution, it does provide a fair amount of flexibility and power for entrepreneurs that don't fit neatly into the criteria for other funding sources.
+It is well worth a few minutes of research and consideration for most small businesses.